BlueMedora/new-relic-plugins/mysql/README.md

 **MySQL Plugin Requirements**

 - **MySQL and Maria DB versions.** The plugin is compatible with MySQL versions 5.6+ and MariaDB versions 10.0 and 10.1.
-- For MySQL versions prior to 5.7.7 the `sys` schema must be installed before installing the plugin in order to collect query information
+- For MySQL versions prior to 5.7.7 and ALL MariaDB versions the `sys` schema must be installed before installing the plugin in order to collect query information
 - Java 1.7 or higher
 - **A Blue Medora License.** A trial license will ship with the plugin that is valid for 14 days.
 To obtain a production license or get pricing information for the plugin, please contact sales@bluemedora.com.